Spending Review: 2007 Comprehensive Spending Review

-The UK's 2007 Comprehensive Spending Review (CSR07) included three significant changes.
+The 2007 Comprehensive Spending Review (CSR07) announced by Chancellor Alistair Darling included three significant changes.
 The first was that it represented the first test of the capacity of the Spending Review process to plan and deliver a discretionary fiscal consolidation in the UK.
 The previous four Spending Reviews had taken place during periods of steady public growth in the economy from 37% in 1999–00 to 42% by 2007–08.
 As both the UK's then fiscal rules (the "Golden Rule" and the sustainable investment rule) began to bite, the UK government desired to halve the real rate of growth in public spending from 4% per annum over the last decade to 2% per annum over the next three years – a 0.5% below than the trend rate of growth of the economy.
 A second noteworthy development in the 2007 CSR was a marked extension in the certainty that the UK system provided to public sector managers about their future budgets.
 Finally, CSR07 saw the UK's public service 110 largely departmental-based Public Service Agreements consolidated into 30 inter-departmental agreements.
 The review aimed to achieve savings of £35 billion.

 During 2009, the National Audit Office undertook a series of reviews of departmentally-reported CSR07 value for money savings.